hannonhill/Cascade-to-Cascade-Migration-Scripts/README.md

 can't create a destination inside a site if you specify it's parentContainerPath; it only works if you specify the parentContainerId.

-Copying does not preserve folder order.

-Copying does not update urls and system-asset tags that are hard-coded in files.

-You may not be able to copy very large files due to php memory limits.

 When you use web services to read an Asset Factory that has plugins assigned, the plugins aren't shown in the returned asset.
-So when you copy such an asset factory, the assigned plugins are lost (CSCD-4464).
+So when you copy such an asset factory, the assigned plugins are lost (CSCD-4464; as yet unfixed).

 Prior to 6.4, Cascade ignored sitename/siteid when reading Blocks, Formats, References, and Templates.
 So when copying these from one Site